 Soybean Oil Price Trend for the Second Half of 2022

 Asian Soybean Oil market witnessed fluctuating price patterns throughout the said period.
 The market had a slow start given prices fell throughout the first half of Q3, as the supplies kept piling up amidst supply chain disruptions and freight disturbances.
 But as the transportation started normalizing and the consumer queries started seeing a rise in the market, soybean oil prices rose and remained on the inclined trajectory.
 However, it was only in the late Q4 when the demand stabilized leading to normalisation of prices.

-Soybean Oil prices exhibited mixed trends in the European markets in the second half of 2022.
+Soybean Oil prices exhibited mixed trend in the European markets in the second half of 2022.
 Prices started low as the European markets were badly hit by low demands given the heavy inflation because of the Russia – Ukraine war.
-The price trends temporarily moved up to come down again at the beginning of the fourth quarter as the overall trade activities took a hit.
-However, the price trends for soybean oil stabilized towards the end of concerned period.
+The price trend temporarily moved up to come down again at the beginning of the fourth quarter as the overall trade activities took a hit.
+However, the price trend for soybean oil stabilized towards the end of concerned period.

 According to Procurement Resource, Soybean Oil prices are expected to remain fluctuating in the upcoming months given the current supply-demand dynamics.
 The highly erratic supply amid uncertain demands will strongly impact the edible oil market.